Bonding Jumpers in Airplanes: Importance, Uses, and Function

 Q: What materials are bonding jumpers made of?

 A: Bonding jumpers are typically made from copper or other highly conductive materials.
 They are made as one continuous cable to minimize resistance and ensure continuity.
-By using a highly conductive material to make the cable, bonding jumpers are able carry electric current from one point to another without interruption.
+By using a highly conductive material to make the cable, bonding jumpers are able to carry electric current from one point to another without interruption.

 Q: Why are bonding jumpers required by aviation authorities?